allebone/help.omni.af.mil/docs/PEX/Training.md

 1. Training > Mission > Setup > Link QT BOIs to STS Tasks.

-2. Select the Squadron, the Task List and Skil Level.
+2. Select the Squadron, the Task List and Skill Level.

 3. Select Add, and the Task List builds on the left.